bsilverthorn/bsilverthorn.github.io/site/posts/2022-12-diffusion-grid/index.md

 This visualization is a tool.
 It was designed and published to reinforce the points provided in the caption[^other-points].

 [^other-points]: It may convey other information as well.
-You can use a scewdriver for all manner of things, but it still has some intended purpose.
+You can use a screwdriver for all manner of things, but it still has some intended purpose.

 Here's another one: